bottlepy/bottle/apidoc/stpl.rst

 .. rubric:: Code lines

 Lines starting with ``%`` are interpreted as python code.
 The only difference between this and normal python code is that you have to explicitly close blocks with an ``%end`` statement.
-This way it is possible to align the code to the rest of the template without worrying about correct indentions.
-Whitespace in front of the code line is compleately ignored.
+This way it is possible to align the code to the surrounding template without worrying about correct indentions.
+Whitespace in front of a code line is compleately ignored.

 Here is an example::